CloudLabs-Samples/EduLabs/BigData/HDF/Exercise-3.md

 MapReduce is a processing technique and a program model for distributed computing based on java.
 The MapReduce algorithm contains two important tasks, namely Map and Reduce.
 The Map takes a set of data and converts it into another set of data, where individual elements are broken down into tuples (key/value pairs).
 Secondly, reduce task, which takes the output from a map as an input and combines those data tuples into a smaller set of tuples.
 As the sequence of the name MapReduce implies, the reduce task is always performed after the map job.

-### Exercise 3 : Running Hadoop Application on Eclipse
+### Module 3 : Running Hadoop Application on Eclipse

 ### Task 1 : Running Hadoop Application